Citation, DOI, disclosures and article data

 Tracheomalacia, or sometimes described as tracheobronchomalacia, is a common incidental finding on imaging of the chest of older patients and manifests as an increase in tracheal diameter as well as a tendency to collapse on expiration.
-Generally, more than 70% collapse of the trachea during expiration is considered as imaging evidence of tracheomalacia.

 Tracheomalacia can be broadly considered as being congenital or acquired.
 The remainder of this article relates to acquired tracheomalacia, while a separate article considers the specifics of congenital tracheomalacia.